 - Double check all the details CAREFULLY before the payment.

 Our Brussels Airlines Rating

 This is the first time we give only 1 star for customer service.
 Brussels Airlines was quite unwilling to solve problems and their replies were unfriendly.
 They didn't take responsibility.

 The cabin was clean and in good condition.
 There were not any in-flight entertainment systems though we did not expect much.

 Our fare was surprisingly low.
 It seems that Brussels Airlines can't anymore offer good quality when the fares have gone too down.
 We would have wanted to pay a little more for our flight tickets to get better customer service.

 Price to Quality Ratio

 The price was low but so was the responsibility level of the airline.
-Price to quality ratio is at the moderate level.
+The price-to-quality ratio is at a moderate level.
 Brussels Airlines acts as a low-cost airline.

 The flight itself went well and everything was like we expected during the flight.
-Also the flying crew were friendly.
-However, if the airline is not serving its customers well nor taking its responsibility, it can't be rated good.
+Also, the flying crew were friendly.
+However, if the airline is not serving its customers well or taking responsibility, it can't be rated as good.
 The lack of good customer service gives Brussels Airlines an overall low rating.

 Would we fly with Brussels Airlines again?
 Probably yes.
 Based on our experiences, their responsibility level is quite low but that is typical for low-cost airlines.
 The only difference is that Brussels Airlines is not a low-cost airline but the flag carrier of Belgium.